hohkfuyuhi/hohkfuyuhi.github.io/README.md

 VER 0.6.2 | 20/06/19
 - bugfixes:
   1. fixed landing page alignment issue on mobile devices
+- changes:
-  2. optimised the loading of fonts - updated almost every font to use Google's online font library
+  1. optimised the loading of fonts - updated almost every font to use Google's online font library
-  3. adjusted the hit area of navbar links - the animation should not activate when hovering over blank space
+  2. adjusted the hit area of navbar links - the animation should not activate when hovering over blank space
 - quality of life:
   1. Netlify deployment has been deleted, and the portfolio is now hosted via GitHub Pages instead:
       - Netlify cannot be accessed in certain organisations